Gordon–Conwell Theological Seminary: Campuses and locations

 The main 118 acre residential campus is in South Hamilton, Massachusetts.
 There are additional campuses in Boston, Massachusetts and Charlotte, North Carolina, as well as a location in Jacksonville, Florida.
 The campus in Boston is known as the Center for Urban Ministerial Education (CUME), and it is a program offered exclusively through part-time night and weekend classes.
 The CUME campus also focuses primarily on urban and cross-cultural ministry in an urban setting.
 The Charlotte program was founded in 1992, and it offers courses on weekends, evenings and through week-long intensive courses, and generally attracts an older student body.
 The Jacksonville location opened in February 2006 as an extension of the Charlotte campus and today operates as a location for the seminary's Networked Education program.
 The Jacksonville campus is located in downtown Jacksonville, Florida.

 On February 2, 2012, the school began renovations of two large rooms in the main administrative and residence building on their South Hamilton campus.
 The 'Old Book Center' has been transformed into 'Alumni Hall,' a space for events and conferences dedicated to the alumni of Gordon-Conwell.
 In August 2013, a donor gifted several hand-carved tables, chairs, couches, and art work for the Great Hall.
 In honor of this donor, the space was renamed the Pierce Great Hall.

 On May 16, 2022, Gordon-Conwell announced plans to sell part or all of the South Hamilton campus due to long-term financial health, the effect of the campus, facility maintenance costs, and also acknowledging more remote learning.
-The following year, the seminary announced that it would be staying on the Hamilton campus and selling its underutilized apartments while continuing to provide student housing.
+The following year, the seminary announced that it would be staying on the Hamilton campus and selling its underutilized apartments while continuing to provide student housing for its Life Together initiative.